popany/notes/tools/git.md

     Unpacking objects: 100% (11/11), done.
     Checking connectivity... done.

-By default, submodules will add the subproject into a directory named the same as the repository, in this case �DbConnector�.
+By default, submodules will add the subproject into a directory named the same as the repository, in this case “DbConnector”.
 You can add a different path at the end of the command if you want it to go elsewhere.

-If you run git status at this point, you�ll notice a few things.
+If you run git status at this point, you’ll notice a few things.

     $ git status
     On branch master